microsoft/jacdac/services/azureiothubhealth.md

 Indicates the status of connection.
 A message beyond the [0..3] range represents an HTTP error code.

+    rw push_period = 5000: u32 ms @ 0x80

+How often to push data to the cloud.

+    rw push_watchdog_period: u32 ms @ 0x81

+If no message is published within given period, the device resets.
+This can be due to connectivity problems or due to the device having nothing to publish.
+Forced to be at least `2 * flush_period`.
+Set to `0` to disable (default).

 ## Commands

     restricted command connect @ 0x81 { }